piofthings/web/dev/posts/piwars-the-aftermath-1.md

 - The Pixy Cam worked brilliantly for straight line speed.
 We were a little lucky about the afternoon time slot for straight line speed.
 The speed we got was more to do with inefficient code than hardware.
 - The HobbyWing UBEC was predictable and powered the Ultraborg with a steady 6V when powered via the batteries.
 - 18650 Batteries are bulky workhorses.
 I was looking for less 'explody' batteries and turns out 18650s are the batteries used in Teslas (and vaping machines O_o).
 They didn't need a complicated charger setup and provided upto 20amps of current if required.
 They were the powerhouse for the big and chunky Pi-o-steer.
 I had carried four sets with me, but I needed only two.
+_[Updated: April 25, 2018]_
+- The Controller: I used a Rock Candy Controller and did not have any issues.
+The one rule of thumb I used was to make sure the Controller was paired with the controller in the team room itself which is much less crowded as far as WiFi bands are concerned.
+Secondly if you see issues with connectivity, swap the controller batteries for fresh/freshly charged ones.
+David pride won the intermediates section with Rock Candy Controller, so they worked for me.
+I might try an XBox One controller next time!
+_[End update]_

 ### The challenges
 #### Straight line speed